mozilla-rally/rally-core-addon/README.md

 ```

 The output will be a `.zip` file in `web-ext-artifacts/` - this should be renamed to `.xpi` for Firefox and `.crx` for Chrome.

+## Building and testing a study locally

+To run an end-to-end local test with your own study add-on, first build your study (if you don't have one, you can [build the Ion Basic Study](https://github.com/mozilla-ion/ion-basic-study)) and export the signed build as `<name-of-study>.xpi`.
+Edit `/public/locally-available-studies.json` so that `sourceURI.spec` is `/public/<name-of-study>.xpi` (you can change the other fields in `/public/locally-available-studies.json` as well for demo purposes as needed).

+Then run:

+- `npm run build`
+- `npm run local-build-addon`
+- `web-ext run --pref=extensions.experiments.enabled=true -f nightly`

+To walk through the Core Add-On experience with your study.